Smilin-Dominator/mysql-and-python-billing/README.md

 it write the amount of cash recieved and the balance.<br>
 Also, if you want to view the output without checking out, type '--' into the ID prompt. <br>**Why Did I Add This?** If you press (enter), it creates a bill file, so if you check about 1 minute afterwards, it creates a new file, as the name contains the Hour and Minute!<br>
-In case you add the same item more than 1x, the Program will detect it, take the previous entry, add to it and reappend it.</font>
+In case you add the same item more than 1x, the Program will detect it, take the previous entry, add to it and reappend it.
+Accidentally added 275 of the Wrong Item?
+No probs. type 'del' and enter the Name of the item you want to delete!<br>
+Accidentally added 450 of the Item you wanted?
+No probs again. type 'update', When prompted, type the name, then type + or -, space and the amount</font>

 ### Function List
 - ID Prompt (ID: )